The mass of men in modern society are in the throes of a deep existential crisis.

 I can’t give you all of the answers or tell you how to exactly live your life for everyone is unique.

-But, by peeling back the layers of these problems, examining potential solutions, and learning to ask more effective questions, you can overcome your existential anxiety and create an empowering and joy filled life that allows you to embrace the disturbing mysteries of the human experience.
+But, by peeling back the layers of these problems, examining potential solutions, and learning to ask more effective questions, you can start overcoming your existential anxiety and create an empowering and joy filled life that allows you to embrace the disturbing mysteries of the human experience.

 Let’s explore this together.